ExpertiseConflict Prevention and Early Warning Systems

 How Effective is a Non-Binding Treaty – Inter Press Service

-Maria Victoria “Mavic” Cabrera Balleza (@MavicCBalleza) is the founder and CEO of the Global Network of Women Peacebuilders.
-Mavic pioneered in the localization of the United Nations Security Council Resolution 1325 (UNSCR 1325) on women, peace and security.
-Her work is regarded as a best practice example and is now being used in 18 countries.
+Maria Victoria “Mavic” Cabrera Balleza (@MavicCBalleza) is the founder and CEO of the Global Network of Women Peacebuilders (@GNWP_GNWP).
+Mavic pioneered the local application of United Nations Security Council Resolution 1325 (UNSCR 1325) on women, peace and security.
+Her work is regarded as a best practice example and has been applied in at least 20 countries.

 Mavic initiated the Philippines National Action Plan process on UNSCR 1325 and also served as the international consultant to Nepal’s National Action Plan.
 Mavic has provided technical support on UNSCR 1325 national action planning in Guatemala, Japan and South Sudan, and facilitated costing and budgeting workshops of national action plans in Georgia, Jordan, Lebanon, and Nepal.